CocoaCaa/dreamcrafter-lottery-table/CONTRIBUTING.md

 ## Config

-The items and lottery settings are store on [config.json](/public/config.json) and the format:
+The items and lottery settings are stored in [config.json](/public/config.json) in the below format:
 ```jsonc
 {
   "items": {